-- The mortgage loan must be a conventional first lien mortgage loan, and remain in first lien position during the Payment Deferral. - Note: The property securing the mortgage loan may not be vacant or condemned. - The mortgage loan must meet the following delinquency parameters: - The mortgage loan must be equal to or greater than 2 months delinquent but less than or equal to 6 months delinquent as of the date of evaluation; or - The loan is currently in a Forbearance Plan or a COVID-19 Forbearance Plan.
+- The mortgage loan must be a conventional first lien mortgage loan, and remain in first lien position during the Payment Deferral. - Note: The property securing the mortgage loan may not be vacant or condemned. - The mortgage loan must meet the following delinquency parameters: - The mortgage loan must be equal to or greater than 2 months delinquent but less than or equal to 6 months delinquent as of the date of evaluation; or - The loan is currently in a Forbearance Plan.
 The Forbearance Plan must not exceed 6 months of past due P&I payments.